iosjerryxiao/mobile-development/gitbook_collaboration_best_practices.md

 ## Prerequisites

 Make sure you have both Github and Gitbook accounts.
-Please email your accounts to
+Please email your accounts to Jerry who will add the accounts as:
+* a member of the Gitbook team(mobiledevteam)
+* a collaborator of the Gitbook book
+* a collaborator of the Gitbook source repo in Github